ThomasSwisher/student-workbook/src/reflections/wk1/day1.md

-# Day 1 - Daily Journal
+# Day 1 - Welcome To Codeworks
 Read Building Blocks Of Web Development > GIT 101 and answer the following questions

 ## Daily Journal